w3c/wot-architecture/publication/ver11/societal_impact.md

 used in different contexts; they do not need to be centralized, although such centralization may be useful in some contexts (e.g. a central directory for smart city services in a particular city).
+WoT Discovery is also an optional service and is not required for deployment of a WoT system.

 Identifiers used in WoT Thing Descriptions can be generated randomly using UUIDs, avoiding the need for a central id management service.
 This is recommended